-- 69. Jurisdictions have different approaches to the nature and extent of relevant banking authorities' role in bank liquidation proceedings.
-This section describes two main institutional models, recognising that, in practice, the involvement of both administrative authorities and courts may create a "hybrid" institutional design. - 70.
-The procedural steps of bank liquidation proceedings are, in principle, the same as those in business insolvency cases.
-Those steps include the imposition of a stay (moratorium) on the enforcement of claims, the appointment of a liquidator, the establishment of a table of verified claims and available assets, a decision on the best way to liquidate these assets and the organisation of the distribution of proceedings in accordance with a statutory ranking of claims (as discussed in more detail in Chapter 3.
+69. Jurisdictions have different approaches to the nature and extent of administrative authorities' role in bank liquidation proceedings.
+This section describes two main institutional models, recognising that, in practice, the involvement of both administrative authorities and courts may create a "hybrid" institutional design.

+70. The procedural steps of bank liquidation proceedings are, in principle, similar to those in business insolvency cases.
+Those steps include the imposition of a stay (moratorium) on the enforcement of claims, the appointment of a liquidator, the establishment of a table of verified claims, an inventory and appraisal of available assets, a decision on the best way to liquidate these assets and the organisation of the distribution of proceedings in accordance with a statutory ranking of claims (as discussed in more detail in Chapter 3.
 Procedural and Operational Aspects and Chapter 6.
 Liquidation Tools).

-1. Administrative model34
+1. Administrative model

-- 71. Under an administrative model, an administrative authority is responsible for managing bank liquidation proceedings.
-While courts may have a role, for example, in adjudicating legal challenges or judicial scrutiny, the actions of the administrative liquidation authority (including the actions of an appointed liquidator, where applicable) do not typically require prior court approval and judicial authorities are not involved in the general oversight of the process. - 72.
-The nature of that administrative authority varies, depending on the broader institutional arrangements and allocation of relevant functions under a jurisdiction's legal framework and financial safety net.
-Accordingly, administrative bank liquidation proceedings may be led by the banking supervisor (which may be the central bank or another administrative authority), the DI and/or the resolution authority (these functions may overlap).35 - 73.
-Under an administrative model, the relevant banking authority selects and initiates the process and places the bank in liquidation by means of an administrative act.
-Such a decision is generally taken at its own discretion, although in some countries other persons may be entitled to make a request to the administrative authority.36 Subsequently, the relevant banking authority may act as liquidator or it may appoint an external liquidator who will act under its oversight.37 - 74.
-The same administrative authority may be in charge of several stages of the liquidation (e.g., opening the proceedings and overseeing the execution of the liquidation), but it is also possible that different authorities are responsible for managing different stages of the liquidation proceeding.38 - 75.
-Under an administrative model, the court has no direct role in the bank liquidation process, without excluding the general competence of courts to carry out judicial review.
-Given the significant
+71. Under an administrative model, an administrative authority is responsible for managing bank liquidation proceedings.
+While courts may have a role, for example, in adjudicating legal challenges or judicial scrutiny, the actions of the administrative liquidation authority (including the actions of an appointed liquidator, where applicable) do not typically require prior court approval and judicial authorities are not involved in the general oversight of the process.

+72. The nature of that administrative authority varies, depending on the broader institutional arrangements and allocation of relevant functions under a jurisdiction's legal framework and financial safety net.
+Accordingly, administrative bank liquidation proceedings may be led by the banking supervisor (which may be the central bank or another administrative authority), the DI and/or the resolution authority (these functions may overlap).37

+73. Under an administrative model, the relevant banking authority selects and initiates the process and places the bank in liquidation by means of an administrative act.
+Such a decision is generally taken at its own discretion, although in some countries other persons may be entitled to make a request to the banking authority.38 Subsequently, the relevant banking authority may act as liquidator or it may appoint an external liquidator who will act under its oversight.39

-This section focuses on models in which an administrative authority is responsible for winding up a bank or resolving it without using resolution tools pursuant to the FSB Key Attributes.
+74. The same administrative authority may be in charge of several phases of the liquidation (e.g., opening the proceeding and overseeing the execution of the liquidation), but it is also possible that different authorities are responsible for managing different phases of the liquidation proceeding.40

-For instance, in Brazil, Ghana, Greece, and Italy, the central bank is in charge of administrative bank liquidation proceedings, which, in these countries, combines the functions of banking supervisor and resolution authority.
-In Colombia and Ukraine, bank liquidation competences are shared between the banking supervisor or resolution authority and the DI.
+37 For instance, in Brazil, Ghana, Greece and Italy, the central bank is in charge of administrative bank liquidation proceedings, and combines the functions of banking supervisor and resolution authority.
+In Colombia, bank liquidation competences are shared between the banking supervisor or resolution authority and the DI.
+In Ukraine, the Deposit Guarantee Fund is both the bank resolution and deposit insurance authority and also entrusted with bank liquidation functions.
+Where a combination of supervisory, resolution, central bank and deposit insurance functions are colocated with liquidation functions in a single institution, this may require internal governance arrangements for decision-making to manage potential conflicts of interest that may arise (see Section C.5 below).

-For instance, in Brazil, the decision to initiate a bank liquidation process is generally taken ex officio by the Central Bank of Brazil but may also be triggered by a petition by the bank's management.
+38 For instance, in Brazil, the decision to initiate a bank liquidation proceeding is generally taken ex officio by the Central Bank of Brazil but may also be triggered by a petition by the bank's management.